What makes Phi Sigma Pi different from other fraternities on campus?

 FAQ About Recruitment

-Why Recruitment process necessary?
+Why is Recruitment process necessary?

 Does recruitment cost anything?

 Not at all!
 Recruitment events are absolutely free and cost you nothing except your time, so come join us for free food and good conversation!